iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Remove ninezone-test-app

-The `ninezone-test-app` was used to test and demonstrate the deprecated "ninezone" UI layout.
-The current `AppUi` layout is shown and exercised in the ui-test-app.
+The `ninezone-test-app` was used to test and demonstrate the now deprecated "ninezone" UI layout.
+The current `AppUi` layout is shown and exercised in `ui-test-app`.